Restricted Gauge Theory Formalism and Unimodular Gravity: Conclusion

-Thus, new physics in unimodular gravity turns out to be of a somewhat borderline nature.
-Classically this new physics is manifested in the fact that the cosmological constant in UMG becomes a part of initial conditions rather than a fundamental constant in the Lagrangian of Einstein theory.
+From the viewpoint of local phenomenology, the new physics in unimodular gravity turns out to be of a somewhat borderline nature.
+Classically it is manifested in the fact that the cosmological constant in UMG becomes a part of initial conditions rather than a fundamental constant in the Lagrangian of the Einstein theory.
 At the one-loop level the contribution of this extra global and spacetime constant degree of freedom is very peculiar, and the way it shows up depends on the representation of the theory.
-In fact we have two somewhat complementary representations for both theories -- in terms of functional determinants of differential operators on full field spaces or on spaces constrained by irreducible representations.
+In fact we have two somewhat complementary representations for both theories: in terms of functional determinants of differential operators on full field spaces or on spaces constrained by irreducible representations.
 The one-loop Einstein gravity in the full space representation (\ref{Einstein_result}) does not reveal the contribution of this mode, whereas the constrained determinants representation (\ref{irreducible_result}) makes it manifest.
-With two representations for unimodular gravity (\ref{final_result}) and (\ref{UMG_irreducible}) the situation is reversed.
-Physical interpretation of these contributions is not clear -- power like dependence on (\ref{barvarTheta}) in the partition function $\sim\int d^4x\,g^{1/2}/\varLambda$ in the effective action becomes a logarithmic essentially nonlocal contribution which off shell, that is in transition to gradient expansion for non-constant curvature scalar, $R\to R(x)$, goes over into the structures like $\ln\int d^4x\,g^{1/2}(x)\big(1/R(x)+O(\nabla R)\big)$.
-These nonlocal and non-analytic structures might be important in Euclidean quantum gravity as a source of gravitational and cosmological instantons responsible for tunneling phenomena.
+With two representations for unimodular gravity (\ref{final_result}) and (\ref{UMG_irreducible}) this situation is reversed.

+The manifestation of this contribution is the power-like dependence on (\ref{barvarTheta}) in the partition function $\sim\int d^4x\,g^{1/2}/\varLambda$ which becomes in the effective action a logarithmic essentially nonlocal contribution.
+Off shell, that is in transition to gradient expansion for nonconstant curvature scalar, $R\to R(x)$, it may go over into the structures like $\ln\int d^4x\,g^{1/2}(x)\big(1/R(x)+O(\nabla R)\big)$.
+These structures might be important in Euclidean quantum gravity responsible for tunneling phenomena and gravitational thermodynamics.
+In fact, thermodynamics reveals the duality relation between Einstein theory and unimodular gravity as the analogy of the Laplace transform relating the statistical ensemble with fixed volume vs the fixed pressure ensemble.
+Qualitatively, this can be shown as follows.